The Awesome Adventures of Captain Spirit

-The Awesome Adventures of Captain Spirit (abbreviated Captain Spirit) is a free graphic adventure game in the Life Is Strange series developed by Dontnod Entertainment and published by Square Enix.
-It was released in June 2018 for PlayStation 4, Windows, and Xbox One as an introduction to Life Is Strange 2.
+The Awesome Adventures of Captain Spirit is a 2018 adventure game in the Life Is Strange series developed by Dontnod Entertainment and published by Square Enix.
+It was released in June 2018 for PlayStation 4, Windows, and Xbox One as an introduction to and demo for Life Is Strange 2.
 The plot follows Chris Eriksen, a young boy who creates the superhero alter ego Captain Spirit to deal with the loss of his mother.
 Square Enix External Studios worked with Dontnod for the development.
 The game received generally favourable reviews, praising the narrative, main character, and script, but criticising the game mechanics and aspects of the writing.

-Gameplay
+Gameplay and setting

 The player assumes the role of a young boy named Chris Eriksen.
 It takes place in Beaver Creek, Oregon, where Chris lives with his father, Charles, who is struggling with the death of Chris's mother.
 One Saturday morning, Chris creates the superhero alter ego Captain Spirit and projects his imagination onto reality.
+He imagines his various chores as supervillains to be defeated.
+After an argument with his father, Chris falls from his treehouse, but mysteriously levitates instead of hitting the ground, and spots two boys watching from afar (who appear in Life Is Strange 2).

 His costume is customisable, while the environment can be interacted with and contains quests like treasure hunting and exploring an imagined planet.
 Dialogue trees are used to respond to non-player characters.
 The choices that the player makes in The Awesome Adventures of Captain Spirit affect some parts of Life Is Strange 2, in which Chris also makes an appearance.

-Plot

-Christopher "Chris" Eriksen fashions himself into the superhero Captain Spirit to help his alcoholic father set up the house for Christmas.
-He imagines his various chores as supervillains to be defeated - including his arch-nemesis Mantroid, an embodiment of his feelings surrounding the death of his mother in a hit-and-run.
-After an argument with his father, Chris falls from his treehouse, but mysteriously levitates instead of hitting the ground, and spots two boys watching from afar (who appear in Life Is Strange 2).

 Development and release

 According to developer Dontnod Entertainment, the game fulfilled their wish to expand the Life Is Strange universe, which arose during the production of Life Is Strange 2, for which it serves as a demo.
 Co-directors Raoul Barbet and Michel Koch collaborated with writers Christian Divine and Jean-Luc Cano to create the story and characters.
 They researched the location with reference to what the protagonist's father could bear the expense of, including the nature of his work.
 Dontnod used the game to experiment with mechanics from Life Is Strange; dialogue trees were improved to allow responses while moving.
 Using the Unreal Engine 4, Dontnod developed a new facial and physics animation system and designed original assets.
 It was influenced by the Japanese anime series Sailor Moon and Saint Seiya, according to Barbet.
 Sufjan Stevens' song "Death with Dignity" is used to represent the theme of loss.
-The game was revealed at Microsoft's E3 presentation on 10 June 2018 for released on 26 June, but was found to release on 25 June.
+The game was revealed at Microsoft's E3 2018 presentation for release on 26 June, but was rather launched on 25 June.
 A version localized and dubbed in Japanese was released on 6 February 2020.